Additional Course Information

 - The University Bulletin entries for linguistics and computer science include a full listing and description of all offered courses, including those not offered this year.

-- The Schedule of Classes entries for linguistics and computer science include room locations and time slots for all courses offered in a particular term (such as Fall 2013).
+- The Schedule of Classes entries for linguistics and computer science include room locations and time slots for all courses offered in a particular semester.

 The Two-Year Master of Arts (M.A.)
 Program

 All first-year students take LING 131: Programming for Linguistics in the Fall of the first year, and COSI 114: Fundamentals of Computational Linguistics in the Spring.
 Additional courses for the year are chosen by each student in consultation with the computational linguistics advising faculty, with the final schedule tailored to individual student needs and academic interests.

 The goal is for all students to emerge from the first year with: